We take the health and well-being of everyone who uses the PSF Community Center incredibly seriously.

 Any individual showing symptoms of fever or respiratory illness should not enter the Community Center.
 If you have had a fever, please do not enter the Community Center until you are free of symptoms for at least 24 hours without the use of fever reducing medicines or other symptom altering medicine (ie cough suppressant).
-If you have been out of the country to any areas of concern as identified by the CDC, please delay your visit for 14 days.

 The CDC recommends that you engage in the following precautions to aid in preventing the spread of cold, flu, and other illnesses that transmit this time of year: